robsquaadd/the-front-yard/README.md

 # Future Plans

-We would like to implement a more robust search function with more specific tags and a search for specific items.
+Create a more robust search function
+Allow users to upload photos
+Add a instant or direct messaging system
+Implement or add a payment system

 # Link